gericom-hummer/netrunner-wallpapers/README.md

-netrunnerrolling-wallpapers
+netrunner-rolling-wallpapers
 ===========================

-Wallpapers from Rolling releases
+Wallpapers for Netrunner Rolling

-See branches for the various different wallpapers